-Lisa is the Network Manager for TREKK and based in the central administrative office in the Children's Hospital Research Institute of Manitoba.
+Lisa is the Executive Director for TREKK and based in the central administrative office in the Children's Hospital Research Institute of Manitoba.
 She is responsible for managing Network operations.

 Prior to TREKK Lisa worked at Guy’s and St Thomas’ NHS Foundation Trust in London, UK for eight years, most recently as a cardiovascular research nurse within a non-cardiac chest pain project.
 She was also a project manager/communications lead with its Diabetes Modernisation Initiative and Improving Patient Information project.

 Lisa completed a Bachelor of Nursing degree with distinction at the University of Manitoba and a Master’s in Arts in Journalism from the University of Westminster.

 Kathy joined the TREKK team in April 2016 as Central Coordinator for various TREKK activities, including budget control and administrative support.
 She comes to us with over seventeen years of experience at the University of Manitoba with the Transport Institute at the I.H.
 Asper School of Business, where she was responsible for managing the operations of the Institute.
 Her work there included budget oversight, conference organization, and managing all facets of the Institute’s education program.

 Erin is the Communications Coordinator for TREKK and the Department of Pediatrics and Child Health.
 She is based in the central administrative office in the Children's Hospital Research Institute of Manitoba as well as the Department of Pediatrics and Child Health administration office.

 Erin recently graduated from Red River College with a diploma in Creative Communications.
 Prior to joining the TREKK and the Department of Pediatrics and Child Health team, Erin worked with several organizations including, but not limited to, Ronald McDonald House Charities® Manitoba and the Canadian Agricultural Safety Association.